 Of course, Bali’s endless sunshine and beaches mean there is plenty of demand for these businesses:

 If you do plan to start a business in Bali, and you have finally incorporated your business — Congratulations!
 But this is still not the end of it.
 In order to work and STAY in Bali at the same, a work permit or business visa application is another legal process you have to go through as well.
 Read our helpful article or consult Cekindo’s professional team to find out more.

 Starting a successful business in Bali is not always an easy feat.
 While you definitely have the courage to start your entrepreneurial journey, you will also need to be resilient, patient, and ready to learn.
 Update yourself with informative business news in Bali regarding opportunities, laws, and regulations.
 Eventually, everything will come together for the best.

 Cekindo has helped set up hundreds of foreign-owned companies across Indonesia, including Bali and Java (Jakarta and Semarang namely).
-Send us your enquiry now and join the growing list of our clients.
+Send us your inquiry now and join the growing list of our clients.